Back Injury Compensation Claims – Back Injury at Work & Back Injury after Car Accident – Back Injury Workers Compensation

 How to claim back injury compensation in common law claim?

 Unlike the no fault workers compensation system, in a common law claim, you can sue your employer for your back injury, if you can prove workers comp negligence.
 To be qualify for a common law workers compensation claim, you must have a whole person impairment of not less than 15% and elect to pursue common law damages before the termination date.
 If you decide to pursue a workers compensation common law claim for your back injury, please be sure to discuss it with your lawyer first.
 It is not advisable to commence workers compensation common law claim without appropriate legal advice.
+It is important to seek legal advice regarding common law claim.

 What is the average workers comp back injury settlement?